agriffis-archive/httreplay/README.md

 ## Other notes

-This is released under the two-clause BSD license.
+This is released under the MIT license.

 Pull requests are *most* welcome.
 Here are some of the many things I'd like to tackle: